openstack-archive/ironic-webclient/README.md

     // Will package the site.
     npm run package

-    // Will spin up a local dummy server and run it. npm run serve
+    // Will spin up a local server and host the raw, unpackaged application. npm run serve